Mobile impurity coupled to correlated lattice bosons: Impurity in a Mott-insulating bath

 Having established how the impurity evolves when the bath is in SF, we now turn to the complementary question: \emph{What is the nature of the impurity once the bath is already deep in the Mott-insulating phase?} In this incompressible regime, long-wavelength density fluctuations are frozen and the superfluid density vanishes, removing the screening mechanisms that allow extended polarons to form in a compressible superfluid.
 Consequently, the impurity can perturb its environment only through strictly local rearrangements of bath occupation, in sharp contrast to the smooth, extended bath density deformations found in the SF regime.

 A key feature of the Mott-insulator state is that bath occupation can change only in \emph{integer} units.
 This quantization strongly constrains the impurity response: under a repulsive impurity-bath coupling ($U_{\mathrm{ib}}/t>0$), the impurity may lower its energy only by \emph{expelling one} bath boson from its vicinity; under an attractive impurity-bath coupling ($U_{\mathrm{ib}}/t<0$), it may \emph{recruit one} additional boson.
 Extended deformations, multi-particle halos, and continuous dressing clouds are forbidden by the incompressibility of the bath.
-Thus, impurity localization in the MI proceeds via discrete $\pm 1$–particle defects rather than via compressibility-enabled screening.
+Thus, impurity self-trapping in the MI proceeds via discrete $\pm 1$–particle defects rather than via compressibility-enabled screening.

 In the following two subsections we analyze these two cases separately at fixed bath interaction $U_{\mathrm{b}}/t=20.0$, representative of the deep Mott-insulating regime.
-For repulsive impurity-bath coupling, we show that the impurity evolves from a weakly dressed, nearly-free defect at small $U_{\mathrm{ib}}/t$ to a fully localized \emph{vacancy defect} in which exactly one bath boson is expelled.
-For attractive impurity-bath coupling, we find an analogous progression from a lightly dressed defect to a localized \emph{particle defect} that binds one additional boson.
+For repulsive impurity-bath coupling, we show that the impurity evolves from a weakly dressed, nearly-free defect at small $U_{\mathrm{ib}}/t$ to a fully self-trapped \emph{vacancy defect} in which exactly one bath boson is expelled.
+For attractive impurity-bath coupling, we find an analogous progression from a lightly dressed defect to a self-trapped \emph{particle defect} that binds one additional boson.

-Together, these two trajectories establish the characteristic, quantized signatures of impurity localization in an incompressible bath and highlight their fundamental difference from the continuous, bath interaction-driven dressing found on the superfluid side.
+Together, these two trajectories establish the characteristic, quantized signatures of impurity self-trapping in an incompressible bath and highlight their fundamental difference from the continuous, bath interaction-driven dressing found on the superfluid side.